pedroj/bipartite_plots/README.md

 As in other types of network, bipartite strucures can be binary (only the presence/absence of the links is mapped) or quantitative (weighted), where the links can have variable importance or weight.

 To plot, we start with an adjacency or incidence matrix.
-I'm using matrices that illustrate ecological interactions among species, such as the mutualisttic interactions of animal pollinators and plant flowers.
-The two sets (modes) of these bipartite netwroks are animals (pollinators) and plants species.
+I'm using matrices that illustrate ecological interactions among species, such as the mutualistic interactions of animal pollinators and plant flowers.
+The two sets (modes) of these bipartite networks are animals (pollinators) and plants species.

 From any adjacency matrix we can get a `network` object or an `igraph` object for plotting and analysis.